Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Results

 \subsubsection{Interest \& motivations}

-We asked participants why they might visit a fellow author's CaringBridge site, pre-populating a variety of options based on prior work.
+We asked participants why they might visit a fellow author's CaringBridge site.
 The top motivation was to learn from others (80\%), then to communicate with peers (46\%) and to receive experienced support (44\%).
 A smaller percentage (29\%) were motivated by mentoring newer authors.
 8 respondents (9\%) indicated they were not interested in visiting stranger's sites, although 6 suggested they could be interested in the future.
-Free response motivations centered on learning from others, including finding inspiration, hearing how others handled similar issues, and learning ``ideas on how to engage readers'' of their own site. \textit{``I would like to see how other CaringBridge authors articulate their reactions and feelings as they undergo the medical treatments for and rehabilitation from whatever medical conditions they experience.''} Two free responses described motivations for not engaging with others' sites, both describing it as a distractor during a busy time. \textit{``it's hard to think about joining in someone else's journey.
-I can focus on writing this blog discussing our journey because it is letting friends and family know what is happening so it is narrow enough that it doesn't take away from the other things needed to be accomplished during the rest of the day.''} These responses indicate that demand for peer connection is goal-driven and subject to constraints.
+Free response motivations centered on learning from others, including finding inspiration, hearing how others handled similar issues, and learning ``ideas on how to engage readers'' of their own site.\footnote{We report and discuss a variety of participant quotes in Appendix~\ref{app:sec:participant_quotes}.}